puppetlabs/puppetlabs-apache/README.md

 The following parameters can be passed to `apache::vhost` to set up SSL.
 It is recommended that `apache::mod::ssl` is installed before hand, and that any certificates are installed prior to setting up the virtual host.

-This assumes that all public certificates (host and CA certs) are all stored in the one directory defined with the `ssl_public_cert_dir`
+This assumes that all public certificates (host and CA certs) are all stored in the one directory defined with the `ssl_public_cert_dir`.
+Once SSL is enabled, a path to a public certificate and a private key must be supplied.

 For each declaration, the default value (as per http://httpd.apache.org/docs/2.2/mod/mod_ssl.html) has been used.
 If a default value is passed as a parameter it will be omitted.